Roderick 'Rudy' Bankston

 Rudy’s published works include a novel, Shed So Many Tears; a collection of Haiku, Snippets of Soul in Seventeen Syllables; and a book of poetry, Buried Alive.

 Finally, March 2020 marked his 5th year of freedom.
-This past May marked another important milestone: the end of his parole.
+May 2020 marked another important milestone: the end of his parole.

 Roderick 'Rudy' Bankston,